 Final Thoughts on Where to Stay in Porto

-Honestly, we can’t get enough of this up-and-coming, charming Portuguese city.
-It oozes of history and spectacular setting, and yet is modern and affordable.
-There is something here for every traveler!
+Honestly, I can’t get enough of this up-and-coming, charming Portuguese city centre.
+It oozes history and a spectacular setting, yet it’s modern and affordable.
+There really is something here for every traveller!
 Only have a few days here?
 Check out this sample itinerary for Porto!

-If you’re still not sure where to stay in Porto, we feel like you can’t go wrong with the fun and quirky Pao de Acucar Hotel in the center of Porto.
+If you can afford to splash the cash, I feel like you can’t go wrong with the historical GA Palace Hotel & Spa, a XIXth-Century Villa in the centre of Porto.
 It’s surrounded by restaurants and near public transportation to explore the rest of the city.

-Nice Way Porto Hostel is another excellent choice for where to stay in the center of Porto, thanks to its welcoming staff, clean facilities, and a well-balanced atmosphere.
+Nice Way Porto Hostel is another excellent choice for backpackers looking to stay in the centre of Porto, thanks to its welcoming staff, clean facilities, and lively atmosphere.

 A girl in a cable car facing the window with a view of the bay of Porto and traditional Portuguese orange-roof houses in the distance.